rcls/crap/README.txt

 [I think the code is there, it's just not working.]
 Implicit merges to branches other than 1.x are not supported at all.

-The use of CVS modules to stich together different parts of the cvs repo are not supported.
+The use of CVS modules to stich together different parts of the cvs repo is not supported.

 We just drop "zombie" versions --- where a ,v file is in the Attic but the last